johnfisherman/fredrocha.net/README.md

 This site hosts different kinds of things that entice me.
 There is a strong focus on The Word, so the (micro) blogging side of the platform is where the iterations happen more frequently.

+The main quote on the homepage reflects what's going on my mind as we speak, so feel free to bookmark it on your browser, keep coming back, set it as default on open.
+It's either an excerpt of a longer article, a tweet.

+Information also gets dynamically pulled from platforms where I log my art consumption (pun), eg Letterboxd and Goodreads.

 ## Features

 * Responsive, collapsible header menu
-* Mosaic home page, where each entry automatically falls into one place of the viewport of the page.
-Courtesy of [Pakery](http://packery.metafizzy.co/index.html).
 * Memes page features my cultural zeitgeist, feeding from 3 APIs:
 	* Last.fm (for music) :musical_note:
 	* Goodreads.com (for books) :books:
 	* Criticker.com (for movies) :movie_camera:
 * POSSIE to Twitter.
-Using the black magic of [IFTTT](http://ifttt.com) all my posts labeled with the category "Tweets" are automatically posted to Twitter.
-Own your data!
+Using the black magic of [IFTTT](http://ifttt.com) all my posts labeled with the category "Tweets" are automatically posted to Twitter. **Own your data!**

 The base of this is Wordpress, and what you'll find in this repo is a custom theme based on the minimal and lightweight *Bones*.